logo

 I've been told I will need special insurance is that right?

 You will need Public Liability Insurance.
 You should also ensure your own house and contents insurer know that you are running a business from home, some do not charge an excess, however some do.
-If you plan to use your car for carrying the minded children then you should also tell that insurer too.
+If you plan to use your car for carrying the minded children then you should also tell that insurer too as you need special business class insurance.

 Where can I get business cards?
 Vista Print offer free business cards and other useful items for advertising your business